holoviz/panel/doc/how_to/custom_components/esm/build.md

 ## Compile & Bundling

-Importing libraries directly from a CDN allows for extremely quick iteration but also means that the users of your components will have to have access to the internet to fetch the required modules.
-By bundling the component resources you can ship a self-contained and optimized ESM module that includes all the dependencies, while also ensuring that you only fetch the parts of the libraries that are actually needed.
+Importing libraries directly from a CDN allows for quick experimentation and iteration but also means that the users of your components will have to have access to the internet to fetch the required modules.
+By compiling and bundling the component and external resources you can ship a self-contained and optimized ESM module that includes all the dependencies, while also ensuring that you only fetch the parts of the libraries that are actually needed.
+The `panel compile` command provides a simple entrypoint to compile one or more components into a single component.

 ### Setup